Where would you like to study?

 How much does it cost to study off-campus?

 The semester/year programs average cost is $2000-$5000 (which includes an estimate for room/board/airfare) over the cost of studying on campus.
 The January Interim programs cost $720-$3950 for domestic programs and $3680-$6900 for the one-month study program off-campus.
+There are no application fees to study off-campus.
 Studying off-campus for a semester is the most cost-effective!
 Scholarships are available for all St. Olaf off-campus programs!

 What credits can you bring back from off-campus?